uob-fintech/uob-fintech.github.io/_posts/2025-11-25-recognition-zixing-AAAI.md

 ---
-title: Zixing Song selected for New Faculty Highlights at AAAI-26
+title: Dr Zixing Song selected for New Faculty Highlights at AAAI-26
 categories: news
 description: invitation
 ---